sahib/rmlint/docs/developers.rst

 :LIBDIR=<libdir>:

-    This applies only to the static library ``librmlint.a`` installation, which is not installed by default (override in lib/SConscript).
+    This applies only to the static library ``librmlint.a`` installation, which is not installed by default (use ``scons install-lib``).
-    Some distributions use separate libdirectories for 64/32 bit.
+    Some distributions use separate lib directories for 64/32 bit.
     If this happens, you should set the correct one for 64 bit with ``LIBDIR=lib64``.